NiklasMelton/vertebrae/docs/distributed_readiness.md

 the label artifact through `score_embedding_artifact(...)`.
 Ray and Dask backends submit the same job objects and use the same manifests.

-For Ray or Dask clusters, `cache_dir` must be on a shared filesystem visible to every worker.
-This implementation does not add S3/GCS object stores yet.
+For Ray or Dask clusters, `cache_dir` may point either to a shared filesystem path or to a cloud object-store URI such as `s3://bucket/prefix` or `gs://bucket/prefix`.
+Workers must be able to authenticate to the selected object store.

 The same flow is available from the CLI.
 First serialize a dataset and extractor with `pickle`, then plan, run shards, and merge: